 52-Week Low Quality: 24-Year Germany Backtest (XETRA)

 The same strategy, different market.
-On XETRA, the 52-Week Low Quality screen returned 8.95% annually over 23.8 years.
-The S&P 500 returned 9.67% in the same period.
-The gap is 0.71%, effectively a tie on absolute return.
-But the way the strategy produced that return is the story.
+On XETRA, the 52-Week Low Quality screen returned 7.81% annually over 23.8 years.
+The DAX returned 6.76% over the same period.
+That's +1.05% excess return vs the local benchmark, the only major exchange where this strategy consistently beats its home index.

 Contents